Koenkk/zigbee2mqtt.io/docs/guide/faq/README.md

 ## How to interpret RSSI and LQI values?

 The network map shows multi-hop connections between your paired devices and their reported cumulative values of Received Signal Strength Indicator (RSSI) and Link Quality Indication (LQI).
-The exact metho these values are reported depends on the Zigbee network stack used on each device.
+The exact method these values are reported depends on the Zigbee network stack used on each device.
 LQI values can be modified at each step as the message propagates through the mesh networking matrix.

 Interpreting RSSI and LQI values is complex.
 Unless you are a Zigbee specialist yourself or are guided by one, please ignore those values.
 They can be misleading.
 If you delve into this, it is important to understand not to judge RSSI or LQI values on their own.
 When troubleshooting Zigbee messages that are being dropped, you must interpret the combination of both RSSI and LQI.